sean-henning/cryptosecure-wallet-js/README.md

 See `LICENSE.txt` for license.

-All app source code and assets copyright © 2014-2017 by MyMonero.
+All app source code and assets copyright ©2017 by cryptosecure.
 All rights reserved.

 # Supporting Cryptosecure